While pool renovations can take some time, the results can change the entire look of your backyard.

 While nobody generally speaks of fundamental issues, these have to be addressed while renovating.
 Looking at before and after images of renovated pools, you will probably not see any pre-existing underground cracks.
 Similarly, any broken electrical parts at the bottom of the pool should also not be visible.

 So, during pool renovation, always check for these fundamental problems and get them sorted out first.
 And again, this can increase the budget depending on the changes needed, but you will end up with a perfect pool in every way.

 Before you begin with the work, settle for a contractor who will help fix every issue related to the pool.
 This includes aesthetics and all the fundamental problems that can come about.

-Besides, the pool contractor will be responsible for minor changes that you might not understand very well.
-They should be experienced enough to handle the pool well, and it is best to choose someone a colleague or friend personally recommends.
+Besides, the pool contractor will be responsible for minor changes you might not understand well.
+They should be experienced enough to handle the pool well, and choosing someone a colleague or friend recommends is best.

 We are sure that you will be looking for inspiration, and there is a massive collection of pool pictures on the internet.
 But remember to sort them out beforehand and choose based on the available area and the time you can spare.

 While million-dollar pools can look gorgeous, you might not want to spend so much on them.
 Instead, try talking with the contractor and see how you can bring out something unique in yours.
 For example, some people prefer adding a fountain on one end or installing neon alphabets in the water.

 If you are looking for a complete estimate, it should take around two months to do the entire pool job successfully.
 But a couple of issues can come unannounced, like material availability and the schedule of your contractor and plumbers.